erizov/Professor/semester_4/lecture_14_security_patterns/authentication/README.md

 - **Enterprise Applications**: Authentication is employed in production systems
 - **Capability Optimization**: Applied to improarchitecturetem efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Authentication is the best solution for all problems" ✓ **CORRECT**: Authentication has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Authentication is the best solution for all problems" ✓ **CORRECT**: Authentication has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Authentication is too complex to understand" ✓ **CORRECT**: Authentication can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework